• Proposed

 Conservation Actions

 This species is included on the United States Forest Service Northwest Forest Plan Survey and Manage list (as Marasmius applanatipes) of rare/old growth forests dependent fungi, and has been actively surveyed for since the late 1990’s.
 (Castellano et al. 1999).
+Logging and machine thinning in and near known populations should be limited.

 Research needed